Georgia State University offers a number of options—paid and unpaid—for taking time away from work to manage personal, medical, and family issues.

 Georgia State University observes thirteen (13) paid holidays during a calendar year.
 Twelve (12) of these are scheduled holidays and one (1) is an unscheduled holiday.
 Student assistants, graduate assistants, part-time instructors, and temporary non-students are not eligible to receive holiday pay.
 To receive pay for the holidays, an employee must be in active pay status the day before and the day after the holiday.

-Georgia State University has one paid unscheduled floating holiday that may be used by eligible employees at any time during the calendar year 2023.
+Georgia State University has one paid unscheduled floating holiday that may be used by eligible employees at any time during the calendar year 2024.
+Employees hired on or before January 1, 2024 are eligible for the unscheduled holiday.

 These holidays are in addition to earned vacation time and are observed in accordance with the rules and regulations set forth by the university.